AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/email.md

 navigation-topic: apps-and-their-modules
 title: Email
 description: This isn't a list of modules.
 It's just about connecting email to fusion.
 Does it need to be in a different section from all the other apps?
+hidefromtoc: true
 ---

 # Email

 <!--
-This isn't a list of modules.
+<p style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">This isn't a list of modules.
 It's just about connecting email to fusion.
-Does it need to be in a different section from all the other apps?
+Does it need to be in a different section from all the other apps?</p>
 -->

 Adobe Workfront Fusion requires an Adobe Workfront Fusion license in addition to an Adobe Workfront license.